 sudo ./esptool.py --port /dev/ttyS0 write_flash -fm dout 0x0 tasmota.bin

-Flashing can take a minute or two so perhaps go get yourself a nice cold beverage.
-Once complete the script will confirm verification.
+Flashing can take a minute and once complete, the script will confirm verification.